Murfreesboro, Tennessee

 Murfreesboro is a city in Rutherford County, Tennessee, United States, and its county seat.
-The population was 152,769 at the 2020 census (estimated at 165,430 in 2023).
-Located 34 mi southeast of downtown Nashville, it is near the Nashville metropolitan area in Middle Tennessee.
+The population was 152,769 at the 2020 census (estimated at 173,625 in 2025).
+Located 34 mi southeast of downtown Nashville, it is part of the Nashville metropolitan area in Middle Tennessee.

 Settled in 1811, Murfreesboro was the state capital of Tennessee from 1818 to 1826.
 Today, it is the largest suburb of Nashville and the sixth-most populous city in the state.
 The city is both the center of population and the geographic center of Tennessee.
 Since the 1990s, Murfreesboro has been Tennessee's fastest-growing major city and one of the fastest-growing cities in the country.
 Murfreesboro is home to Middle Tennessee State University, one of the largest undergraduate universities in the state.

 History

 On October 27, 1811, the Tennessee General Assembly designated the location for a new county seat for Rutherford County, giving it the name Cannonsburgh in honor of Newton Cannon, representative to the assembly for the local area.
 At the suggestion of William Lytle, it was renamed Murfreesborough on November 29, 1811, after Revolutionary War hero Colonel Hardy Murfree, great-grandfather of author Mary Noailles Murfree.
 The name was shortened to Murfreesboro in January 1812, when the town was formally chartered.

 As Tennessee settlement expanded to the west, the location of the state capital in Knoxville became inconvenient for much of the population.
 In 1818, Murfreesboro was designated as the capital of Tennessee and its population boomed.
 Eight years later, however, it was superseded by Nashville.